 Name or company name of director Profile MR JUAN MANUEL GONZÁLEZ SERNA Madrid, Spain, 1955.
 Other current positions and professional activities He is the chairman of Cerealto Siro Foods, a business group in the food sector, and a member of the Governing Board of the Spanish Commercial Coding Association (Asociación Española de Codificación Comercial) (AECOC).
-He is a founding trustee and chairman of Fundación Grupo SIRO as well as a member of the Executive Committee and trustee of Fundación SERES, an honorary member of the General Assembly of the Spanish Paralympics Committee, a trustee of the Fundación Casa Ducal de Medinaceli, and honorary president of Empresa Familiar de Castilla y León.
-Academic training Degree in Law, Economics and Business Studies from the Instituto Católico de Administración y Dirección de Empresas (ICADE) of Universidad Pontificia Comillas (Madrid) and Masters in Business Administration (MBA) from the Instituto de Estudios Superiores de la Empresa de la Universidad de Navarra (IESE Business School).
-Noteworthy experience in the energy and industrial engineering sector He has been an independent director of Iberdrola España, S.A.
+He is also a member of the board of directors of the HM Hospitales Group.
+He is chairman of Tuero Medioambiente, S.L. and manager of Tuero Portugal Unipessoal Lda.
+He is a director of CO2 Revolution, S.L.
+Academic training He has a degree in Law, Economics and Business Studies from the Instituto Católico de Administración y Dirección de Empresas (ICADE)

+of the Universidad Pontificia Comillas (Madrid) and a Master's in Business Administration (MBA) from the Escuela de Dirección del Instituto de Estudios Superiores de la Empresa (IESE Business School) of the University of Navarra in Barcelona.

+He has been an independent director of Iberdrola España, S.A.
 (Sociedad Unipersonal) and of Iberdrola Renovables, S.A., as well as chair of the Appointments and Remuneration Committee of the latter company.
-Noteworthy experience in other industries He also has extensive experience in the finance, venture capital and health sectors.
-He is a